-- Basic utilities infrastructure including: water and sewerage; flood defences; power and telecommunications; waste management facilities; - Transport infrastructure in particular proposals for mainline rail termini and major road congestion hotspots; and - Social infrastructure including that which is provided on a London wide or sub regional level such as adult learning and further education colleges;
+- Basic utilities infrastructure including: water and sewerage; flood defences; power and telecommunications; waste management facilities; - Transport infrastructure in particular proposals for mainline rail termini and major road congestion hotspots; and - Social infrastructure including that which is provided on a London wide or sub regional level such as adult learning and further education colleges; higher education; primary and secondary health care facilities; and emergency services. - 2.9 In order to understand the future requirements for infrastructure provision it is essential to assess the extent of forecasted development growth.
+The CLIS assessment covers impact of both residential and commercial uses on the forecasted demand for infrastructure.
+Demand takes account of both London Plan projections and individual authority forecasts.
+An overview of the findings from the CLIS is set out in Section 4.

-&lt;sup>1 City of London; City of Westminster; London Borough of Camden; London Borough of Islington; London Borough of Southwark; and Royal Borough of Kensington and Chelsea.
+1 City of London; City of Westminster; London Borough of Camden; London Borough of Islington; London Borough of Southwark; and Royal Borough of Kensington and Chelsea.